tictacmenthe/techtherisc/README.md

   If there are no savefiles, just opens GTKWave without any save data
 - Every other VUnit CLI arguments are available (-v for verbose mode, etc).

+## Modifying

+- Sources files and libraries are specified in the sources.conf file at the root of the project.
+The syntax is inside and fairly simple for now.
+- That's about it.